Lili Elbe: Surgeries and dissolution of marriage

 In 1930, Elbe went to Germany for sex reassignment surgery, which was highly experimental at the time.
 She contemplated suicide before learning of these options.
 While in Germany, Elbe stayed in the Hirschfeld Institute for Sexual Science.
 Prior to commencing any surgical procedures, Elbe's psychological health was evaluated by German sexologist, Magnus Hirschfeld, through a series of tests.
 A series of four operations were then carried out over a period of two years.
 The first surgery, performed in Berlin, was the removal of the testicles, carried out by Erwin Gohrbandt.
 The remainder of her surgeries were carried out by Kurt Warnekros, a doctor at the Dresden Municipal Women's Clinic.
 All of Lili Elbe's medical documents were ruined as a consequence of the Allied bombing raids that destroyed the clinic and its archives.
 The second operation was to implant an ovary onto her abdominal musculature and the third to remove the penis and the scrotum.
 By this time, her case had become a sensation in Danish and German newspapers.
 A Danish court annulled the couple's marriage in October 1930, and Elbe was able to have her sex and name legally changed, even receiving a passport as Lili Ilse Elvenes.
 The name "Lili Elbe" was first used in print in a Danish newspaper article written by Copenhagen journalist Louise "Loulou" Lassen for Politiken in February 1931.
-Elbe returned to Dresden and began a relationship with French art dealer Claude Lejeune, whom she wanted to marry and with whom she wished to have children.
+Elbe returned to Dresden and began a relationship with French art dealer Claude Lejeune, whom she wanted to marry and have children with.
 Gerda went on to marry an Italian man after separating from Elbe, although the marriage ended in divorce shortly after.

 In 1931, Elbe returned for her fourth surgery, to transplant a uterus and construct a vaginal canal.
 This made her one of the earliest transgender women to undergo a vaginoplasty surgery, a few weeks after Erwin Gohrbandt performed the experimental procedure on Dora Richter.

 Death

-Following Elbe's fourth surgery, her immune system rejected the transplanted uterus, as immunosuppressant medications were not yet widely used, as they are with modern organ transplants.
+Following Elbe's fourth surgery, her immune system rejected the transplanted uterus, as immunosuppressive drugs were not yet widely used as they are with modern organ transplants.
 Organ rejection caused an infection, which led to her death from cardiac arrest on 13 September 1931 in Dresden, Germany, three months after the surgery.

 Elbe was buried in Trinity Cemetery in Dresden, Germany, but the grave was leveled in the 1960s.
 In April 2016, a new tombstone was erected, financed by Focus Features, the production company that produced The Danish Girl.

 Paintings

 Apart from being one of the earliest recipients of gender-affirming surgery, Elbe was also a painter, but quit once she transitioned.
 The majority of Elbe's painting focused on landscapes.
-She had many successful paintings, including Portrait de femme (1923), Parti Fra Capri (1921), View from the Garden of Versailles (1922), Costal View from France (1918), and Trianon (1920), to name a few.
+She had many successful paintings, including Portrait de femme (1923), Parti Fra Capri (1921), View from the Garden of Versailles (1922), Coastal View from France (1918), and Trianon (1920), to name a few.